0xMiden/miden-tutorials/docs/src/rust-client/delegated_proving_tutorial.md

 ## Overview

 In this tutorial we will cover how to use delegated proving with the Miden Rust client to minimize the time it takes to generate a valid transaction proof.
+In the code below, we will create an account, mint tokens from a faucet, then send the tokens to another account using delegated proving.

 ## Prerequisites